Calvin-L/sqez/README.md

 ## Quickstart

-SQEZ is not (yet) properly packaged.
+SQEZ is not (yet) available in PyPI.
-You can use it by copying `sqez.py` to your project.
+You can use it by copying `src/sqez/` to your project.

 ```python
 import sqez